Frequently Asked Questions About Public Transportation

 If I lose my T-pass, can it be replaced?

-The Parking and Transportation Office can provide a replacement CharlieCard for a $25 replacement fee.
-Lost or stolen CharlieTickets must be replaced at an MBTA station where passes are sold.
+The Parking and Transportation office can provide a replacement CharlieCard for lost Bus, Link and semester passes for a fee of $25.00.
+Lost or stolen commuter rails passes must be replaced at the MBTA stations where passes are sold.